 - Water it thoroughly during the first few weeks of the growth period.

 Read about the best plants under a Crepe Myrtle tree next.

 Frequently Asked Questions about Crepe Myrtle Tree Care

 How long does a Crepe Myrtle live?

-If you take care of your Crepe Myrtle, they can live for many years.
-A Crepe Myrtle can live for about 50 or more years.
+A Crepe Myrtle can live for about 50 years or more.

 Crepe Myrtle requires at least one inch of water per week for optimal development and yield.
 Water is required throughout dry periods.
 Flowers may be harmed if they are not adequately watered during dry weather.